Relocating with the Children

 A parent with primary custody of children is not simply free to move away, depriving the other parent of quality time with them.
 That parent must get permission from a court to relocate the children, and the co-parent who would be left behind has an opportunity to object.

 If custody was determined in a divorce or dissolution, the parent relocation hearing is held in family court.
 For parents who were never married, the parent moveaway case is governed by juvenile court.
-The Craig P. Treneff Law Office has experience in both forums in the Columbus area, Franklin County and surrounding jurisdictions of central Ohio.
+Treneff Cozza Law, LLC has experience in both forums in the Columbus area, Franklin County and surrounding jurisdictions of central Ohio.
 Arrange a consultation today.

 Our lawyers have represented custodial parents and non-custodial parents in move-away cases.
 If the move is contested by the non-custodial parent, the relocating parent must petition the court, regardless of whether the move will be to the next county, the other end of Ohio, to another state or abroad.
 We have also handled contempt of court cases when parents relocated without court permission.